County Guide

 Crime statistics and public-safety context

-Lee County has moderate crime rates for a large Florida county.
-Fort Myers has higher crime rates than the county average, particularly in certain city neighborhoods.
+Lee County has moderate crime rates for a large Florida Gulf Coast county.
+Fort Myers city has higher crime rates than the county average — certain Fort Myers neighborhoods have elevated violent crime.
 Cape Coral has lower crime rates than Fort Myers despite its larger population.
-Source: Florida Department of Law Enforcement, Florida Crime Statistics 2022.
+The barrier island communities (Fort Myers Beach, Sanibel) had very low crime rates before Hurricane Ian.
+Estero and Bonita Springs have low crime rates reflecting their affluent suburban character.
+Florida FDLE crime statistics for 2023 showed Lee County's aggregate crime rates near the statewide average.
+Source: FDLE, Florida Crime Statistics 2023.

 Cape Coral

-Cape Coral (est. 210,000 — U.S. Census Bureau, 2023 ACS) is Lee County's largest city and one of Florida's fastest-growing.
-Built on a canal grid, Cape Coral has attracted both retirees and younger working families.
-The city has a significant German and German-American community — one of the highest concentrations of German nationals of any Florida city — creating minor surname variant considerations.
-Cape Coral generates a high volume of property-related and civil court filings driven by its rapid development.
+Cape Coral (est. pop.
+210,000 — U.S. Census Bureau, 2023 ACS) is Lee County's largest city and one of Florida's fastest-growing.
+Built on a canal system with over 400 miles of waterways, Cape Coral has attracted both retirees and younger working families.
+The city has a notable German and German-American community — one of the highest concentrations of German nationals of any Florida city — relevant for occasional surname variant searches.
+Cape Coral generates significant civil and property-related court filings driven by rapid development.

 Fort Myers

-Fort Myers (est. 90,000 — U.S. Census Bureau, 2023 ACS) is the county seat and has more urban character than Cape Coral.
-Fort Myers generates the county's highest criminal court filing volume.
-The downtown area and older neighborhoods have elevated crime rates relative to the county average.
+Fort Myers (est. pop.
+90,000 — U.S. Census Bureau, 2023 ACS) is the county seat and generates the county's highest criminal court filing volume.
+Downtown Fort Myers and older inner neighborhoods have elevated crime rates relative to the county average.
 Florida Gulf Coast University is in adjacent Estero (unincorporated Lee County), creating modest student population spillover.
+Fort Myers PD handles city arrests; Lee County Sheriff covers unincorporated areas.

 Fort Myers Beach and Sanibel Island